NON-RESIDENT Income tax & FEMA

 - If he is in India for a period of 60 days or more during the previous year and 365 days or more during 4 years immediately preceding the previous year.

-However, in respect of an Indian citizen and a person of Indian origin who visits India during the year, the period of 60 days as mentioned in (2) above shall be substituted with 120 days.
+However, with respect to an Indian citizen and a person of Indian origin who visits India during the year, the period of 60 days as mentioned in (2) above shall be substituted with 120 days.
 A similar concession is provided to the Indian citizen who leaves India in any previous year as a crew member or for the purpose of employment outside India.

 The Finance Act, 2020, w.e.f., Assessment Year 2021-22 has amended the above exception to provide that the period of 60 days as mentioned in (2) above shall be substituted with 120 days, if an Indian citizen or a person of Indian origin whose total income, other than income from foreign sources, exceeds Rs.
 15 lakhs during the previous year.
 Income from foreign sources means income which accrues or arises outside India (except income derived from a business controlled in or a profession set up in India).